itsoulos/GenClass/README.md

 # GenClass - Producing classification rules using Grammatical Evolution #
 GenClass is a software entirely written in ANSI C++ that constructs classification programs in a C – like programming language in order to classify the input data, producing simple if – else rules.
-The program is a free software and for installation instructions please visit the Wiki page https://github.com/itsoulos/GenClass/wiki
+The program relies on the installation of the freely available [Qt](https://qt.io) programmin library and it can be executed in the modern Multi Core environments  using the OpenMP library.
+GenClass is a Free Software covered by the [GPLv3+](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

 The software has the following subdirectories